jacob-orellana/transit-simulator/INSTALL.md

 10. To optionally allow access to the app from other computers on the same network, open port 8080 on your laptop's firewall.
-Use this option with care; while your have the port open and the VM running, anyone on the same network will be able to see (and possibly plagiarize) your source code.
+Use this option with care; while you have the port open and the VM running, anyone on the same network will be able to see (and possibly plagiarize) your source code.

 11. To run the app, open on of the following URLs: